 Biological monitoring update

 This fact sheet provides current results from the biological monitoring of Spanish mackerel in the Gulf of Carpentaria.
-This data was used alongside other available information to assess the status of this biological stock which is currently defined as sustainable.
+This data was used alongside other available information to assess the status of this biological stock.

 Spanish mackerel (Scomberomorus commerson) are a highly valued species, targeted by recreational and commercial fishers alike throughout Queensland.
 Populations within the Gulf of Carpentaria (GoC) are a separate biological stock to populations along the east coast.
 GoC and east coast populations are monitored and managed as independent fish stocks to manage them effectively.

 Fisheries Queensland has conducted biological monitoring on line-caught Spanish mackerel for the east coast annually since 1999 and for the GoC since 2007.
 The focus of this long-term fishery monitoring is to collect information on the length, sex and age of Spanish mackerel caught by recreational and commercial fishers.
 By conducting routine biological monitoring each year, long term trends in the length and age structure of the stocks can be identified.

 Fisheries Queensland uses a national stock status assessment framework to routinely determine the status of individual fish stocks.
 Biological data, together with catch and fishing effort information is collated and assessed by a panel of scientists and managers against clearly defined criteria to determine the exploitation status of the stock.

 The fishery monitoring program has sampled over 16 000 Spanish mackerel within the GoC since 2007.
 On average this is approximately 10 per cent of the line caught fish within the commercial fishery each year.

 Recreational harvest estimates for this region are uncertain and therefore the proportion of recreational fish sampled by the program is unknown.